pygfx/pygfx/docs/guide.rst

 Putting it together
 -------------------

-If you run this, you should see a rotating yellow cube.
+If you run this, you should see a rotating yellow cube:

 .. code-block:: python